-I am an educational consultant, adjunct professor at the University of St. Thomas, author, teacher and advocate with a background in inclusive education, educational administration, teacher leadership and staff development.
-I work with teachers, administrators and families to create collaborative school cultures and engaging school experiences for all learners.
+I am an educational consultant, adjunct professor, author, teacher and advocate with a background in inclusive education, educational administration, teacher leadership and professional development.
+I work across the nation with with teachers, administrators and families to create collaborative school cultures and engaging school experiences for all learners.

-Through my work I have co-authored several articles, a book chapter, curricula, and online materials (including online university courses) about collaboration, co-teaching, teacher leadership, inclusive education, staff development and reflective practice to improve schools.
+Through my work I have authored several articles, curricula, a book chapter, and online materials (including online university courses) about distance learning, specifically designed instruction, collaborative teams, teacher leadership, inclusive education, and professional development to improve schools.

-I work closely with parents, teachers, administrators and community members to create schools that have the capacity to support students, regardless of their disability, using innovative, diverse learning strategies.
+I work closely with families, teachers, administrators and community members to create schools that have the capacity to support students, especially those with significant cognitive disabilities or complex behavioral support needs; using innovative, universally designed learning strategies.

 My abbreviated professional vita is listed below (contact me to obtain a full vita or for a list of references):